Call Law Patriot to schedule a FREE Consultation Today | (772) 888-0883

 What Are Marital Assets in Florida?

-Couples can make their own agreements regarding property division, or obtain the help of a Florida law firm like the The Law Patriot in Stuart, Florida to guide them through the process.
+Couples can make their own agreements regarding property division, or obtain the help of a Florida law firm like Law Patriot in Stuart, Florida to guide them through the process.
 Generally, any asset (or liability) acquired during the marriage is subject to distribution.
 The parties may also have assets that can be awarded to only one party because it is owned separately and not subject to division.
 Assets that may be considered separate include property that one spouse owned prior to the marriage, something given to them as a gift, or assets gained through inheritance.

 How Marital Assets are Valued